 Change is no stranger to the workplace.
 Think about the improving social fabric: new behavioral protocols, new sensitivity and cultural bias training, and creating safe and inclusive environments for employees.
-Even business and financial adaptations—like technological advancements and management switches—involve top-down workplace changes.
-While these changes can be challenging, they’re also necessary.
+Even business and financial adaptations-like technological advancements and management switches-involve top-down workplace transformation and changes.
+While these changes can be challenging, they're also necessary.

 And the silver lining in even the most stressful situations?
 With change comes opportunity.

-Change management teams capitalize on this opportunity.
+Workplace change management teams capitalize on this opportunity.

 What is Change Management?

-Change management involves analyzing how a given situation alters an organization’s current trajectory and using creative problem-solving to facilitate long-term growth.
+Managing change is crucial.
+Change management involves analyzing how a given situation alters an organization's current trajectory and using creative problem-solving to facilitate long-term growth.

 Relating this to workplace changes, consider if the company is implementing inclusive hiring practices at all levels of management.
 How would they accomplish this?
 Would they build a system where hiring managers are unable to see names on resumes?
 Would they utilize third-party organizations who specialize in diversity training and hiring?

 Additionally, once inclusive hires are employed, how can the company continue to strive to better its practices with daily, interpersonal exchanges?
+What is the company's management strategy and would it call for a change program?

 What Does Change Management in the Workplace Look Like?